Labour’s Parliamentary Candidate for Hastings & Rye

 In April 2017, I was selected as the Labour candidate for Hastings and Rye and came within 346 votes of unseating the then Home Secretary, Amber Rudd.

 I live with my partner, Jo, in Maze Hill, where I spend as much time as I can gardening and growing vegetables.
 I have a daughter who lives in London, where she works as deputy director of a gallery in Hoxton.
-I also have three cats, a classic car and an electric bicycle.
+I also have two cats, three chickens, a classic car and an electric bicycle.

 It has been an enormous privilege to serve Hastings as its council leader.
 I’ve adopted Hastings & Rye as my home, it’s an area I know well, and understand.
 I would welcome the opportunity to serve you as the Hastings & Rye MP.
 I hope you’ll vote for me.